wormholer/KAP-manual/en/integration/excel_2016.en.md

    ![](images/excel_2016/excel_3.PNG)
    ![](images/excel_2016/excel_4.PNG)

-> Tips: In order to simplify the Database Connection String, DSN is recommended, which can shorten the Connection String like `DSN=[YOUR_DSN_NAME]`.
+> Note: In order to simplify the Database Connection String, DSN is recommended, which can shorten the Connection String like `DSN=[YOUR_DSN_NAME]`.
 Details about DSN, refer to [https://support.microsoft.com/en-us/kb/305599](https://support.microsoft.com/en-us/kb/305599).

 3. If you didn’t input the SQL statement in last step, Power Query will list all tables in the project, which means you can load data from the whole table.
 But, since KAP cannot query on raw data currently, this function may be limited.